fieldsoftheworld/ftw-baselines/README.md

                      [required]
   --win_b TEXT       Path to a Sentinel-2 STAC item for the window B image
                      [required]
-  -o, --output TEXT  Filename to save results to  [required] -f, --overwrite    Overwrites the outputs if they exist --help             Show this message and exit.
+  -o, --out TEXT     Filename to save results to  [required] -f, --overwrite    Overwrites the outputs if they exist --help             Show this message and exit.
 ```